seattleflu/documentation/SCAN.md

 11. Update the reportable conditions shipping view with the new collection identifier set.
 12. Update the backoffice export-redcap-scan script.
 13. Update the [export-record-barcodes] script in the [scan-switchboard] repo with the new language's project ID and purview.
+14. Update the [ID3C Glossary] with new definitions of how Encounters, Samples, Individuals (etc.) get created for this project.

 ## Adding a new language